Adult supervising a child wearing floaties, a key practice for swimming safety.

 The American Red Cross rightfully calls swimming a life skill, and like any skill, it grows with practice.
 As your child becomes more competent in the water, their confidence will naturally follow.
 This is incredibly important because a confident swimmer is less likely to panic if they get tired or find themselves in unexpectedly deep water.
 Encourage them through every step of their swimming journey, from blowing bubbles to swimming the full length of the pool.
 Celebrate their progress and keep the experience positive.
 A child who feels comfortable and capable in the water is a safer child.

-Talk to Your Kids About Staying Safe
+How to Talk to Your Kids About Water Safety

 Water safety isn’t a one-time lecture; it’s an ongoing conversation.
 Regularly talk to your kids about the rules, no matter how old they are or how well they swim.
 Remind them to never swim alone, to always ask for permission before getting in the water, and to stay away from drains.
 It’s also a chance to reinforce your own role.
 Let them know that even when a lifeguard is on duty, you will always keep a close eye on them and avoid distractions like your phone.
 These conversations establish clear boundaries and help your children understand that safety is a team effort.